Take Care of Your Tires!

 Rubber from waste tires is used in many applications, such as school tracks and sports surfaces and civil engineering projects, rubberized asphalt concrete (RAC), and other highway uses.
 Call your local public works department and ask if it is using RAC on the roads in your area.
 RAC extends the life of pavement, quiets road noise, and provides better traction.
 Check with your school district and see if it is replacing old playground and track surfaces with safer rubberized material.
 Write the politicians who represent you and ask them to support statewide purchasing of products made with recycled rubber.

 Be sure your damaged or worn tires are properly managed.
 When you buy new tires, leave the old ones with the dealer, who will see that the tires are reused, recycled, or disposed of properly.
-If you have old tires around your property, check with your local environmental health or waste management department to find out where you can take them.
+If you have old tires around your property, check with your city or county environmental health office to find out where you can take them.
 Keep an eye out for local clean-up days.
+In some communities, there may be free clean-up days, but in others, there may be a charge for picking up your tires.

 If you are interested in more detailed information about used and waste tire management and CalRecycle's activities in this area, the following resources are good places to start.